argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 See [application.yaml](application.yaml) for additional fields

 !!! warning
     By default, deleting an application will not perform a cascade delete, thereby deleting its resources.
-You must add the finalizer.
+You must add the finalizer if you want this behaviour - which you may well not want.

 ```yaml
 metadata: